 Salmonella’s favorite place to dwell is in the two lowest portions of the small intestine (the jejunum and the ileum).
-Some strains seem more content in one animal species or another.
-But many do not particularly care in whose intestine they takes up residence.
+Some strains of salmonella seem more content in one animal species or another.
+But many salmonella do not particularly care in whose intestine they takes up residence.
 It could be you.
-It could be a backyard bird, a mouse, or a lizard.
+It could be a backyard bird, a mouse, a lizard your dog or your cat.

-In over 90% of the animals salmonella infects, it causes at the most a transient diarrhea.
-But after the patient recovers, salmonellas are still quite reluctant to leave.
-The organism has many ways to outwit the patient’s immune system – residing quiescent (quietly) in the cecum, gall bladder and/or lymph nodes associated with the digestive tract.
-Or residing deep within resilient intestinal biofilms. (ref) In those quiescent situations, laboratory tests to detect their presence (bacterial culture or PCR ) often give false negatives: “None found”. (ref1, ref2)
+In over 90% of the animals salmonella infects, it causes at the worst a transient (short period of) diarrhea.
+But even after the patient recovers, salmonella are still quite reluctant to leave.
+These organisms have many ways to outwit your dog or cat’s immune system – residing quiescent (quietly) in their cecum, gall bladder and/or the lymph nodes associated with their digestive tract.
+Other times, they reside deep within resilient and protective intestinal coatings called biofilms. (ref) In those quiescent situations, laboratory tests to detect their presence (bacterial culture or PCR ) often report false negatives: “None found”. (ref1, ref2)

-In other cases, salmonella bacteria simply become part of the resident bacterial population of the animal – causing no apparent harm but still able to infect other animals through their feces these carriers pass. (ref) IowaStateU.2013.pdf Salmonella shedding can also be intermittent confined to periods of stress.
-We do not understand much about the dynamics because so many host and bacterial factors enter into it.
-Most likely it is a complex interplay of the genetics of the particular salmonella strain, the immune system of the host and the types and number of the other bacterial residents of the animal’s intestine. (ref)
+In other cases, salmonella bacteria simply become part of the resident bacterial population of your pet – causing no apparent harm but still able to infect other pets and you through the feces these carriers produce.
+Salmonella shedding can also be intermittent and confined to periods of stress.
+We do not understand much about the dynamics because so many host animal and bacterial factors enter into it.
+Most likely it is a complex interplay of the genetics of the particular salmonella strain involved, the immune system of your dog or cat and the types and number of other bacterial that dwell in your pet’s intestine. (ref)

-That is why it is misleading to make blanket statements about the seriousness of salmonella to pet and human health.
-There are well over 2,400 strains of salmonella – each with its own individual severity and proclivities (idiosyncracies).
-Some salmonella that commonly affect pets uncommonly affect humans and vice versa. (ref1, ref2)
+That is why it is so misleading to make blanket statements about the seriousness of salmonella to pet and human health.
+There are well over 2,400 strains of salmonella – each with its own individual severity and proclivities (idiosyncrasies).
+Some salmonella that commonly affect pets rarely affect humans and vice versa. (ref1, ref2)

 In The Veterinary Arena How Important Is Salmonella To My Dog Or Cat’s Health?

-Among the health threats to your dog and your cat, I consider salmonella to be very low.
-That so much continues to be written about them is due to several things.
+Among the health threats to your dog and your cat, I consider salmonella’s threat to be very low.
+That so much continues to be written about salmonella is due to several things.
 First, the Food And Drug Administration liberally funds human and pet food screening for the presence of salmonella and other bacteria.
 Second, the salmonella, that causes Typhoid fever in humans, is particularly nasty.
-That bacteria, Salmonella enterica does not infect dogs or cats.
-But in humans, Salmonella enterica does not confine itself to the intestinal tract.
-It causes systemic life-threatening systemic disease.
-Third, the common presence of salmonella bacteria in raw and fresh diets is used by the pet food industry to discourage you from preparing your own dog or cat’s diet.
-Fourth, and probably the most valid reason of all is that although the salmonella strains that are often found in your dog or cat rarely cause more than transient diarrhea and stomach aches in healthy human adults, they can be life threatening to infants, the elderly, and people on chemo or immunosuppressive drugs.
+That bacteria, Salmonella enterica serovar Typhi, does not infect dogs or cats.
+In humans, Salmonella enterica does not confine itself to the intestinal tract.
+It causes a systemic life-threatening systemic disease.
+Third, the common presence of salmonella bacteria in raw and fresh diets is used by the pet food industry to discourage you from preparing your own dog or cat’s diet at home.
+Fourth, and probably the only valid reason, is that although the salmonella strains that are found in your dog or cat rarely cause more than transient diarrhea and perhaps stomach ache in healthy human adults and pets, they can be life-threatening in infants, the elderly, and people on chemo or immunosuppressive drugs.

-Because salmonella is spread through fecal contamination, it is particularly prevalent in animal shelters and group environments where large numbers of dogs and cats come and go.
-Those animals are under major stress.
-They have weakened immune systems.
-Concurrent infectious disease like parvo are common in those situations and proper sanitation is very difficult to achieve.
+Because salmonella is spread through fecal contamination, it is particularly prevalent in animal shelters and group environments where large numbers of stressed dogs and cats come and go.
+Stress weakens their immune systems and close confinement with other dogs and cats increases the likelihood of cross infection.
+Concurrent infectious disease like parvovirus and distemper that weaken the immune system are common in those and similar situations and ideal sanitation is difficult to achieve.

-I once managed the germ-free animal colonies of the National Institutes of Health.
-All our animals were derived through cesarean section, maintained behind strict biological barriers and fed sterilized diets by my animal caretakers wearing biohazard suits.
-I saw to it that they had no salmonella exposure.
-But you, your dog and your cat live in the real world and are quite likely to be exposed to salmonella many times in your lives.
+I once managed the germ-free animal colonies of the National Institutes of Health (NIH).
+All our animals were born through cesarean section, separated from their parents and maintained behind strict biological barriers.
+They were fed sterilized diets by my animal caretakers dressed in bio-hazard suits.
+I saw to it that these animals had no salmonella exposure.
+But you, your dog and your cat live in the real world and they and you are quite likely to be exposed to salmonella many times in your lives.
 We are fortunate in that salmonella exposure rarely causes serious health concerns.